Similarity Preserving Representation Learning for Time Series Clustering: Introduction

-Given the generated partially observed similarity matrix $\tilde \A$, our second step learns a new feature representation for $n$ time series such that their pairwise DTW similarities can be well approximated by the inner products of new features.
-To this end, we solve a symmetric matrix factorization problem to factorize $\tilde \A$, i.e., learning a feature representation $\X\in \R^{n\times d}$ such that $P_{\Omega}{(\tilde \A)}\approx P_{\Omega}{(\X\X^\top)}$, where $P_{\Omega}$ is a matrix projection operator defined on the observed entry set $\Omega$.
-Despite its relatively simple formulation, this optimization problem is hard to solve since it is highly non-convex and NP-hard.
-To address this challenge, we propose a very efficient exact cyclic coordinate descent algorithm.
-By wisely updating variables and taking the advantage of sparse observed entries in $\tilde \A$, the proposed algorithm incurs a very low computational cost, and thus can learn new feature representations in an extremely efficient way.
+Given the generated partially-observed similarity matrix $\tilde \A$, our second step learns a new feature representation for $n$ time series such that their pairwise DTW similarities can be well approximated by the inner products of new features.
+To this end, we solve a symmetric matrix factorization problem to factorize $\tilde \A$, i.e., learn a $d$-dimensional matrix $\X\in \R^{n\times d}$ such that $P_{\Omega}{(\tilde \A)}\approx P_{\Omega}{(\X\X^\top)}$, where $P_{\Omega}$ is a matrix projection defined on the observed set $\Omega$.
+Despite its relatively simple formulation, this optimization problem is NP-hard and non-convex.
+To address this challenge, we propose a highly efficient and parameter-free exact cyclic coordinate descent algorithm.
+By wisely updating variables with the sparsely observed entries in $\tilde \A$, the proposed algorithm incurs a very low computational cost, and thus can learn new feature representations in an extremely efficient way.
+For example, with $n=150,000$ and $d=15$, it only takes the proposed algorithm $25$ seconds to learn new features.
+We summarize our contributions as below: \begin{enumerate} \item We bridge the gap between time series data and static clustering algorithms by learning a feature representation that preserves the pairwise similarities of the raw time series data.
+The underlying low-rank assumption of the similarity matrix is verified both theoretically and empirically. \item We propose a parameter-free algorithm for symmetric matrix factorization on a partially-observed matrix. \item We conduct extensive experiments on over $80$ real-world time series datasets.
+The results show that our learned features working with some simple static clustering methods like $k$Means can significantly outperform the state-of-the-art time series clustering algorithms in both accuracy and efficiency. \end{enumerate}